drewdeponte/git-ps-book/src/guides/add-patches-to-your-stack.md

 ![Added foo() commit](../images/guides/add-patch/added-foo-commit.png)

 If we look at our `git` tree, you can see we have a commit here that we're pointing to on `main`, which is the "Add foo() function" patch.
 And then underneath that in the tree, we have the initial skeleton commit we had before.

 Now, if we run `gps ls`, which is how we list our stack of patches.

 ![](../images/guides/add-patch/git-ps-ls-with-added-foo-commit.png)

-We can now see that our stack of patches consist of one patch.
+We can now see that our stack of patches consists of one patch.

 ### Add another Patch

 So let's add another one real quick just so we can see what it's like to have two.
-Let's just copy this and paste that, and change this word to bar, change this to bar and then we'll add another function.
+Let's just copy this and paste that, and change this word to bar, change this to bar, and then we'll add another function.

 ```rust
 fn main() {